commercial demand charges

 Shopping for business electricity in Texas can be a challenge.
 But you can avoid common mistakes businesses make in energy procurement by knowing what to look for.

 Most mistakes are simple oversights.
 Don’t treat electricity procurement like it’s just another purchasing decision.
-These can be complex contracts and it’s important to avoid these erros.
+These can be complex contracts and it’s important to avoid these errors.

 Read More about Top 5 Texas Business Electricity Mistakes

-Read More about How to Read Your Commercial Electricity Bill
+Read More about Reading Your Commercial Electricity Bill & TDSP Charges for Your Business

 You shopped for the lowest rate per kWh for your business.
 So what’s this other charge on your bill?